 Introduction

-In the previous article, I identified several personal and professional benefits for including personal safety and self-defense training in a comprehensive corporate wellness program.
+In the first article of this series, several personal and professional reasons/benefits for including personal safety and self-defense training into a comprehensive corporate wellness program were identified.
 Like health education and fitness training, the outcomes resulting from personal safety and self-defense training include both direct and indirect financial benefits for a company or organization.

-A personal safety training program can provide a positive return on a company’s or organization’s investment – this should be understood and accepted.
-The next step is to identify the potential personal safety/self- defense program options that could be included in a comprehensive, quality training program.
+An employee personal safety and self-defense training program can provide a positive return on a company’s investment – this should be understood and accepted.
+The next step is to identify the potential program options that could be included in a comprehensive, quality training program.

-A quality self defense training program should include two major subject areas:
+A quality self defense training program should include:

 Personal Safety Training

-As previously mentioned in an earlier article in this series, Personal Safety training can be provided in a live (in-person or virtual webinar) format or as an online course.
-An online course provides numerous advantages (review this information contained within the initial article in the series).
+Personal Safety training can be provided in a live (in-person or virtual webinar) format or as an online course.
+An online course provides numerous advantages (contact EmpowerUSA for more information about the advantages of online personal safety training).

 Personal safety training provides in-depth information that enhances an individual’s knowledge, skills, and abilities to recognize & avoid, recognize & deal with, and/or recognize & exit from potentially violent situations.
-A comprehensive personal safety training should address most or all the following:
+Comprehensive personal safety training should address most or all the following:

 • Why Learn Personal Safety/Self Defense